alinesresende/blogs-api/README.md

 # Blog API! 🚀

-#### Development of an application to create a RESTful API with complete CRUD and database, focused on producing content for a blog.
+Created of an application to create a RESTful API with complete CRUD and database, focused on producing content for a blog.

 <details>
   <summary><strong>👩🏻‍💻 Skills </strong></summary>